5 Wedding Superstitions You Can Totally Ignore

 The Superstition: Get ready for this dramatic idea: As tradition goes, if someone dropped the ring during the ceremony, it meant that person would die.

-Our Take: Obviously that's just nonsense.
-But it does lead to another a good point—if you have a ring bearer handling your rings (especially one who's very young), make sure those bands are tied tightly enough, and that you hand the ring pillow off to him at the last minute, just before he walks down the aisle.
-No one will be doomed if the rings fall, but you definitely don't want to lose them.
+Our Take: Obviously that's some grade A nonsense.
+But it does lead to another a good point—if you have a ring bearer handling your rings (especially one who's very young), make sure your wedding bands are tied tightly enough, and that you hand the ring pillow off to him at the last minute, just before he walks down the aisle.
+No, you're not doomed if the rings fall, but it could be a little awkward and stressful.

 4. The bride has to be carried over the threshold.

-Our Take: Do it for fun when you get home from the honeymoon, if you want, as a nod to tradition.
+Our Take: Do it for fun when you get home from the honeymoon, if you want, as a nod to a harmless tradition.
 Or give it a contemporary twist: Walk hand in hand into your new home together instead.
+But we're pretty sure evil spirits have got nothing on you, so don't take this one too seriously.

 The Superstition: This actually refers to several superstitions.
 According to English folklore, Saturday is the unluckiest day of the week to marry, while Wednesday is supposed to be the best.
-The fear of marrying in May actually dates back to the Romans, who held their festival for the dead in May; there's even a nursery rhyme that reads, “Marry in the month of May, and you'll surely rue the day."
+But it looks like this myth hasn't affected anyone's preference for saying "I do" on a Saturday (it's by far the most popular day of the week to do it).
+The fear of marrying in May actually dates back to the Romans, who held their festival for the dead in May.
+There's even a nursery rhyme that reads, “Marry in the month of May, and you'll surely rue the day."
 And finally, there's the infamous unlucky number 13.